2014 Upset Sale Conditions

 BUYERS BEWARE: The Tax Claim Bureau is selling the taxable interest and the property without any guarantee or warranty whatever, either as to structures or lack of structures upon the land, liens, title or any other matter or thing whatever.

-** ANY PARTY SUBMITTING THE FINAL BID WHO REFUSES OR NEGLECTS TO PAY THE BID AMOUNT WILL BE HELD LIABLE FOR PAYMENT OF THE ENTIRE AMOUNT PLUS ASSOCIATED COSTS. **
+** ANY PARTY SUBMITTING THE FINAL BID WHO REFUSES OR NEGLECTS TO PAY THE BID AMOUNT AND RELATED COSTS (ENTIRE AMOUNT OWED) BY 3 PM TODAY WILL NOT RECEIVE TITLE TO THE PROPERTY AND WILL BE HELD LIABLE FOR PAYMENT OF THE ENTIRE BID AMOUNT PLUS ANY LITIGATION COSTS TO COLLECT THE BID AMOUNT. **